Organic Food vs Non-Organic Food: The Complete Guide to Strategic Buying Decisions (Safety, Cost, & Impact) ✨

 3. Kale, Collard & Mustard Greens 🥗 Over half of the samples were found tainted by concerning pesticides.

-7. Nectarines Thin-skinned, often high contamination.
+7. Nectarines Thin-skinned, often exhibit high contamination, similar to peaches.

-9. Apples 🍎 Often sprayed heavily post-harvest.
+9. Apples 🍎 Often sprayed heavily post-harvest for extended shelf life.

 12. Blueberries 🫐 High on the list, often with many detectable residues.